Pre-race meal plan for Colour Me Happy

 It is very important to stay hydrated throughout the day, with water being your main fluid of choice.
 Coconut water is also a good option because it is packed with well-needed, natural electrolytes.

-What should you eat on race day?
+eat on race day?

 The Colour Me Happy 5K starts at 4 p.m.
 This makes it quite different from most other 5K events which typically are scheduled for early morning.